Qing1011/branchingmodel/README.md

 We coded the metapoluation model first and then add the stochasticity to the model.
 The codes are in the `codes` folder.
 The notebook to reproduce the figures in the paper is also in the `notebook` folder.

-To create the map of the US, we use the shapefile from https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.2020.html#list-tab-1883739534.
+To create the map of the US, we use the **county shapefile** from https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.2020.html#list-tab-1883739534.
 We used the 1 : 500,000 (national) resolution.
-The shapefile is in the `data` folder.

 ## Inferring the superspreading parameter dispersion rate